 This is a helpful, well-illustrated way to get to know the clouds with an eye to forecasting the weather.
 Read our full review.

 Want to improve your ability to identify clouds?
 The lavish photography in this book can really help.
 Also makes a great book for the coffee table.
 Read our full review.

 - Weather Folklore

 Our own series on weather folklore.
 Find out which sayings are fact and which are fiction.

 If you really want to familiarize yourself with the weather in your area, you should consider keeping your own weather records.
-This diary makes it easy.
-Read our full review.
+This beautiful full-color notebook makes it easy.

 - A Field Guide to the Atmosphere

 Do you ever wonder how clouds form?
 What causes different types of precipitation?
 Why unusual optical effects sometimes appear in the sky?
 Find out in this clear but thorough book.
 Read our full review.